-It’s exactly the same with GAP insurance.
-Although the risk of writing-off your car may be minimal, insurance companies are playing on your fear that a second-hand replacement of equal value at the time of write-off – which is all that comprehensive insurance guarantees – will not be as satisfactory as another brand new car.
+The situation is the same with GAP insurance.
+Although the risk of writing-off your car may be minimal, insurance companies are well aware that a second-hand replacement of equal value at the time of write-off – which is all that comprehensive insurance guarantees – will probably not be as satisfactory as another brand new car.

 Reasons you may NOT need GAP insurance

-The second point to remember, is that it’s vital to check the terms of your comprehensive motor insurance.
-Most fully comp policies have a clause in the small print that if you suffer a write off in the first twelve months of ownership, you’re guaranteed a brand new replacement.
-Some policies even extend this ‘new replacement’ period to 24 months – so check your policy details carefully before signing up for extra GAP insurance.
+The second point to remember is that it’s vital to check the terms of your comprehensive motor insurance.
+Some car insurance policies have clauses in the small print that render GAP insurance unnecessary - so check your policy details carefully before signing up.